Skip to Content

 Right in the centre of town in Monti and open between 6 am and 9 pm on Saturday is Bar La Licata which offers both classic Italian breakfast offerings (paninis, croissants, coffee) and more typical British or European breakfasts (eggs, ham and cheese sandwich) – and so much more.

 As a typical Italian coffee bar, the atmosphere here is always lively.
-It’s also within walking distance to major sites in Rome so this is the perfect place to grab a quick bite in the morning or before the matches begin in the afternoon.
+It’s also within walking distance to major sites in Rome (which are all covered in our three-day itinerary for Rome) so this is the perfect place to grab a quick bite in the morning or before the matches begin in the afternoon.

 Alice Pizza (Sunday)

-Depending how your Saturday goes, you may want to pair your pizza with an Ichnusa beer!
-This is the right stop for breakfast or lunch before you watch the Wales v France match on Sunday afternoon.
+Depending on how your Saturday goes, you may want to pair your pizza with an Ichnusa beer.
+This is the right stop for breakfast or lunch before you watch some of the other Six Nations matches.

 Antico Forno Roscioli